rubenssohn/SEAMLESS_ZOOM/README.md

 * Use *Enable instance element rendering* only for smaller logs (e.g., 100 cases).
 Use instead the dynamic opacity parameters (*Edges/Graph*).

 ---
-## Licences and Dependencies
+## Licences and dependencies

 This project is distributed under the AGPLv3.
-It makes use of third-party Python and JavaScript packages, whose licenses are provided in the LICENCES_thirdparty/ directory.
+It makes use of third-party Python and JavaScript packages, whose licenses are provided in the `LICENCES_thirdparty/` directory.